Adnan-Asad1/AI-Recruiter/README.md

 - AssemblyAI for speech recognition
 - GROQ for AI capabilities
 - Stripe for payment processing
-- All contributors and supporters
+- All contributors and supporter

 ## 📧 Support